GoranK89/GoranK89/README.md

 - 👋 Hi, I’m Goran!
-- 👀 I’m interested in web development!
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning CSS & Javascript.
 - 📫 Reach me at goran.kolar7@gmail.com

+Will update the profile when I have time, currently very busy with learning!

 <!---
 GoranK89/GoranK89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.